wpzoom/recipe-card-blocks-by-wpzoom/readme.txt

 == Changelog ==

+= 2.3.0 =
+* Added Video Recipe feature in the block
+* Numerous changes and improvements; new admin menu
+* Fixed a conflict with Tasty Pins plugin

 = 2.2.0 =
 * New Block Style: Simple Design
 * Added new images sizes for header image in the block